Get an overview of the tax landscape in Switzerland and across the world with PwC.

 Marginal tax rate

 This overview shows the tax rates of the cantonal capitals.
 The figures refer to the maximum marginal tax rate.
 The city of Zug yet again tops the list, at 22.40%.
 The city of Geneva is in last place, with a rate almost twice as high as Zug’s (45.00%).

 Depending on the level of taxable income, it makes sense to compare not only the various cantons and their cantonal capitals, but also individual municipalities in different cantons.
-Although the city of Zug offers the lowest marginal tax rate burden of the cantonal capitals, a tax burden of 22.70%, which is almost as low, can be achieved in the canton of Schwyz, e.g. in the municipality of Wollerau.
+Although the city of Zug offers the lowest marginal tax rate burden of the cantonal capitals, an even lower tax burden of 21.90% can be achieved in the canton of Schwyz, e.g. in the municipality of Wollerau.

 Our step-up calculator shows you how much revaluation potential your company has with regard to the step-up within the scope of tax proposal 17 and what you can therefore save in taxes.

 Partner International Tax Services, Leader China Business Group, PwC Switzerland